citiesense/docs/pages/09-Teams.md

 ### Changing the Role of a team mate

-Any time a new team mate is added, the default role will be 'employee'.
-If you'd like to grant a new team mate the admin role, you will need to select that from the dropdown menu under __Role__.
+Any time a new teammate is added, the default role will be 'employee'.
+If you'd like to grant a new teammate the admin role, you will need to select that from the dropdown menu under __Role__.